Boy (2010 film): Plot

-In 1984, Alamein, known as Boy, is an 11-year-old living in Waihau Bay, in the Tairawhiti (Gisborne) region of New Zealand, on a small farm with his grandmother, younger brother Rocky, and several cousins.
-Boy spends his time dreaming of Michael Jackson, hanging out with his friends Dallas and Dynasty, trying to impress Chardonnay, a girl at his school, talking to his pet goat, and making up wild stories about his estranged father, Alamein.
+In 1984, Boy is living in Waihau Bay, in the Tairawhiti region of New Zealand, on a small farm with his grandmother, younger brother Rocky, and several cousins.
+Boy spends his time dreaming of Michael Jackson, hanging out with his friends Dallas and Dynasty, trying to impress Chardonnay (a girl at his school), talking to his pet goat, and making up wild stories about his absent father, Alamein.
 Rocky, meanwhile, is a quiet, odd child, who believes he has dangerous superpowers because his mother died giving birth to him.
-One day, Boy and Rocky's grandmother leaves for a funeral in Wellington, leaving Boy in charge of the house and taking care of the other children.
+One day, Rocky's grandmother leaves for a funeral in Wellington, leaving Boy in charge of the house and taking care of the other children.
 Boy is then surprised to see his father and two other men arrive at the farm.

 Boy is overjoyed to see Alamein return, thinking that he has come to take the boys away to live with him, but Rocky is uncertain about their father's sudden reappearance.
-It seems at first that Alamein has finally come back to be in his sons' lives, but it's soon revealed that he is actually there to find a bag of money that he had buried on the farm before being arrested by the police.
-With his patched gang, the Crazy Horses (which is just him and two friends), Alamein begins digging up the field, searching for the money.
-Boy sees this and offers to help, thinking Alamein is digging for treasure, and Alamein soon decides to hang out with Boy and be a father.
-He cuts his son's hair to look like Michael Jackson, and the two go on drives in Alamein's car and get revenge on Boy's school bullies.
+It seems at first that Alamein has finally come back to be in his sons' lives, but it is soon revealed that he is actually there to find a bag of money that he had buried on the farm before being incarcerated for robbery.
+Alamein and his friends begins digging up a field, searching for the money.
+Boy sees this and offers to help, thinking Alamein is digging for treasure, and Alamein soon decides to hang out with Boy and be a father, cutting Boy's hair and confronting his bullies.
 Boy brings Alamein marijuana to sell from a crop grown by Dallas and Dynasty's father, a member of a local gang.
-Alamein, uncomfortable with being called 'Dad,' convinces Boy to call him Shogun instead.

-Boy begins to see himself as an adult and a Crazy Horse, growing distant from his friends.
-However, Alamein, unable to find the money, becomes frustrated and drives off, leaving Boy behind.
-Boy continues to dig for the money alone until he finally discovers it.
-Excited, Boy hides the moneybag in his goat's pen, then takes his father's Crazy Horses jacket and proudly treats his friends to ice blocks and lollies.
-When Alamein drives up, Boy goes to tell him that he has found the money, but Alamein hits Boy for stealing his jacket and angrily questions him about where he found the money for the ice blocks, leaving Boy humiliated.
-Alamein later apologizes, telling his son for the first time that he loves him, and Boy goes to retrieve the moneybag; only to find that it has been eaten by his goat.
+Boy begins to see himself as an adult, growing distant from his friends.
+Alamein, unable to find the money, becomes frustrated and leaves town again, leaving Boy and behind.
+Boy continues to dig for the money alone before eventually finding it.
+Boy hides the moneybag in his goat's pen, then takes his father's jacket and proudly treats his friends to ice blocks and lollies.
+Alamein returns and hits Boy for stealing his jacket while angrily questioning him about where he found the money for the ice blocks, leaving Boy humiliated.
+Alamein later apologises, telling his son for the first time that he loves him and confesses he struggles with controlling his anger.
+Boy goes to retrieve the moneybag afterwards only to find that it has been eaten by his goat.